 On Amazon's site, every slider allows the user to control what happens.
 They don't generally make use of the automatic scroll image slider, not even on their homepage.

 So is an image slider effective?
 The Amazon site says the image slider is effective.

-Online businesses can use sliders in website design to display a few of their company’s best-selling or recognisable products.
-As well as highlighting new varieties or flavours on offer, they are also able to subdivide the list into categories for easier shopping.
+Online businesses can use sliders in website design to display a few of their company’s best-selling or recognizable products.
+As well as highlighting new varieties or flavors on offer, they are also able to subdivide the list into categories for easier shopping.

 Sales of an e-commerce website can be improved by using a minimalist layout and leaving plenty of white space to allow the image slider to do its thing more effectively.

 Sliders are a great tool if used properly.
 Though they can be effective in some cases, sliders should not eat up an entire website.
 Use them carefully, and only when necessary; they will have the most effect as part of a larger layout.

 One course of action is to run an A/B test in order to determine how people react to your page design and if they prefer one over the other.
 See which version has the higher conversions or brings the higher ROI.
 You can try an image slider against a static page.
 You can compare an image slider against a different slider design.
 You can tweak the controls the image slider offers, you can change the user's controls, make them more visible, turn off the auto-scroll etc.

 Every page on your website should be tracked and every slider should be analyzed.
 Using Google Analytics or another similar tool will be able to show you how users are using your site.
 To get a very accurate insight into how users are navigating through your slider, you might light to install Hotjar on your website.
 This tool can show a detailed view of how your page was used.

 Users are likely to lose interest when they click through various slides because the most compelling content often comes first.
 This issue can be compounded if subsequent material does not captivate users, which makes their time on the site longer and page load slower overall.